dbr787/honeykite/README.md

 1. Open your forked repository on [github.com](https://github.com), and click the `Add to Buildkite` button in the README.
    _This will create a pipeline in your Buildkite organization with pre-filled configuration taken from the [.buildkite/template.yml](.buildkite/template.yml) file in the repository_

-   1. Click 'Create Pipeline', and follow the instructions to integrate Buildkite with your GitHub repository to automatically create new builds when you push code to the repository
+   1. Click 'Create Pipeline', and follow the instructions to integrate Buildkite with your GitHub repository to automatically create new builds when you push code to the repository. _You can skip this step if you don't want builds to automatically be triggered._

 1. Before running a build of your new pipeline, we need some agents, for this workshop we're going to deploy some self-hosted Buildkite agents on AWS.
 But first, we need to create an agent token and an API key